Unisex public toilet: Terminology

 Several alternative terms are in use for unisex public toilets.
-Some favor all-gender toilets, gender neutral toilets, gender free toilets or all-user toilets or just toilet.
+Some favor all-gender toilets, gender-neutral toilets, gender-free toilets or all-user toilets or just toilet.
 The "Public Toilet Advocacy Toolkit" by the NGO Public Hygiene Lets Us Stay Human (PHLUSH) in Portland, Oregon (United States) from 2015 uses the term "all-gender".
 More recently, they have changed to the term "all user".
-However, some object to the term "gender-neutral" and similar terms, believing that neither the spaces nor the terms are truly neutral.
-They also object to the replacement of the word "sex" with the word "gender".
+However, some object to the term "gender-neutral" and similar terms, believing that neither the spaces nor terms are truly neutral.
+They also object to the replacement of the word "sex" with "gender".
 Such people often express a preference for the term "mixed-sex".
 But whatever one calls them, these are toilets which can (in theory) be used by anybody, regardless of sex or gender identity or presentation.

 The opposite of unisex toilets is referred to as either "sex-separated" or "sex-segregated" toilets, or "conventional public toilets" (since sex separation is currently mostly the norm on the global level).
-In the United States some scholars have used the term "sex separation".
+In the United States, some scholars have used the term "sex separation".